 Conventional mortgages are ideal for borrowers with good or excellent credit.
 Although, depending on the financial institution and the borrower’s circumstances, people with credit problems might qualify for a conventional loan.
 Usually, credit unions and independent banks, which often have more personalized relationships with their customers, are more likely to bend Fannie Mae rules, which most big banks follow.

 PRO: Conventional mortgages generally pose fewer hurdles than Federal Housing Administration or Veterans Affairs mortgages, which may take longer to process.

 CON: You’ll need excellent credit to qualify for the best interest rates.

-Who they're for: Federal Housing Administration mortgages have flexible lending standards to benefit:
+Federal Housing Administration mortgages have flexible lending standards that you can benefit from:

 - People whose house payments will be a big chunk of take-home pay.